 - MAKE THE FROSTING: In a medium, microwave-safe bowl, warm the cream cheese for 30 seconds on high.
 Stir the cream cheese, if it does not stir, warm for an additional 15-20 seconds until fully softened.
 Add the remaining ingredients and whisk or beat with an electric mixer

-- PREPARE: Preheat the oven to 350˚ F and line an 8×8 baking pan with parchment paper.
+- PREPARE: Preheat the oven to 350˚ F and line an 8x8 baking pan with parchment paper.

 - MELT THE BUTTER AND CHOCOLATE: In a medium, microwave-safe bowl, add the butter and chocolate chips.
 Microwave on high for 30 seconds and whisk the butter and chocolate together.
 If the chocolate has not completely melted, microwave an additional 10-20 seconds.

-- MIX IN REMAINING INGREDIENTS: Combine the remaining brownie layer ingredients, one at a time and stir the batter after you add each ingredient.
+- MIX IN REMAINING INGREDIENTS: Combine the remaining brownie layer ingredients (sugar, cocoa powder, eggs, vanilla, food coloring, flour, and salt) one at a time, stirring the batter after you add each ingredient.
 The batter should be thick.

 - LAYER THE BROWNIES: In the prepared baking pan, spread half the brownie batter over the bottom.
 Once the brownie batter is evenly spread, pull the frosting out of the pan using the edges of the plastic wrap.
 With the plastic still attached, place the top of the frosting layer on top of the prepared brownie layer (plastic wrap side should now be on top).
 Peel back the plastic wrap off the frosting and discard.
 Top the cream cheese layer with the remaining brownie batter and spread evenly.